R-A-Khan/R-A-Khan/README.md

 ### Hi there, I'm Ramsha. 👋
 Welcome to my github!
-I've recently curated public repositories of my code from my PhD and postdoctoral projects.
+Here toy can find public repositories of my PhD and postdoctoral projects.
 Don't hesitate to contact me if you'd like to chat about them!

 ### :woman_technologist: About Me :

+- I currently work for a tech startup where we implement Reinforcement Learning algorithms for a range of applications, such as simulation of pedestrian dynamics for self-driving cars, to solving combinatorial optimization problems in smart factories.
 - 🔭 I did a postdoc at the department of Meteorology at Stockholm University.
 I was funded by the Swedish e-Sciences Research Centre (SeRC).
 - 🌱 I developed  a statistical emulator for the atmospheric model [SCAM6](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018MS001578).
 I used the emulator to generate enough data to conduct global sensitivity analysis (GSA), and identify influential parameters on radiative forcing (modern - preindustrial), such as aerosol emissions or thermodynamic variables.
 - :ocean: My PhD research focused on optimising prediction of tsunami waves, by optimally integrating observed data of the sea surface into a mathematical model.
 I also used mathematical analysis to derive sensitivity of the prediction to model parameters.